americanexpress/unify-jdocs/readme.md

   Long getLong(String path, String... vargs);

   /**
-   * Gets the value stored in the given path as a Double *
+   * Gets the value stored in the given path as a BigDecimal *
    * @param path  the path
    * @param vargs the values to replace the % characters in path
-   * @return For a base document, the Double value stored at the path else null
+   * @return For a base document, the BigDecimal value stored at the path else null
    * @throws com.americanexpress.unify.jdocs.UnifyException If the document is a typed document and the path is not found in the associated model document
    *                                                      If the document is a typed document and the type of the path in the model document does not match
    *                                                      If the type of the value specified in the path in the document does not match
    *                                                      If the path specified does not point to a leaf node */
-  Double getDouble(String path, String... vargs);
+  BigDecimal getBigDecimal(String path, String... vargs);

   /**
    * Gets the value stored in the given path as an Object *
    * @param path  the path
    * @param vargs the values to replace the % characters in path
-   * @return For a base document, the value stored at the path as an object of the type Integer / Long / Double / String / Boolean else null
+   * @return For a base document, the value stored at the path as an object of the type Integer / Long / BigDecimal / String / Boolean else null
    * @throws com.americanexpress.unify.jdocs.UnifyException If the document is a typed document and the path is not found in the associated model document
    *                                                      If the document is a typed document and the type of the path in the model document does not match
    *                                                      If the type of the value specified in the path in the document does not match